 - Use a gas grill instead of charcoal to preserve air quality (fire restrictions may prohibit use of open flame grills).

 - If you’re tent camping, keep your food in bear cans or hung in a sack from a tree limb using the counterbalance method so animals don’t get to it.
 Squirrels should eat nuts, but not candied almonds.

 Recently, we were at a beautiful state park in Texas where a nearby group left their campsite filled with empty beer cans and other trash.
-We saw park rangers cleaning up and taking photographs as evidence for an expensive fine that would soon be coming.
+We saw park rangers cleaning up and taking photographs as evidence for an expensive fine that would be soon to come.

 While this was an extreme case, please be considerate of other campers.
-Some people mistakenly believe that it’s okay to leave biodegradable items on the ground such as orange peels, nutshells and apple cores.
-But it is not a good practice, and in many cases is considered litter.
+Some people mistakenly believe that it’s okay to leave biodegradable items on the ground such as orange peels, nutshells, and apple cores.
+But it is not a good practice, and in many cases, it is considered littering.
 Please put all items you’re disposing of in trash or recycling containers.

 It Doesn’t Have To Be A Power Struggle

 Another way to help the environment is by reducing your power consumption.
 Not only can it reduce your costs, but also reduce the need for power production.

-According to the U.S. Energy Information Administration, only 11% of energy produced in the United States in 2017 was from renewable sources.
+According to the U.S. Energy Information Administration, only 11% of the energy produced in the United States in 2018 was from renewable sources.
 And even renewable energy sources have impacts on the environment.